thlorenz/dotfiles/README.markdown

 VIM
 ===

-My preferences for Vim are stored in `dotfiles/vimrc` and `dotfiles/gvimrc` respectively.
+My preferences for Vim are stored in `dotfiles/vimrc`.
 All plugins and scripts are stored in the `dotfiles/vim` directory.

 Adding Plugin Bundles
 ---------------------